-Today I was conducting some business at the bank, and my heavily bearded, perfectly coiffed teller had his Vape sitting just out of eyesight. (he simply could not have been more cliche`) Because I’m on the lower side of tall, I could see it perfectly from my vantage point, tho I think the intent was it to be out of sight.
+Today I was conducting some business at the bank, and my heavily bearded, perfectly coiffed teller had his Vape sitting just out of eyesight.
+Because I’m sort, I could see it perfectly from my vantage point, tho I think the intent was it to be out of sight.
 I had already been thinking about the subject after reviewing a marketing piece in the morning.
-One of the examples of killer marketing (pun intended) was the Marlboro man.
+One of the examples of killer marketing was the Marlboro man.
 Just seeing the Marlboro ad made my mouth salivate for that lung biting inhale off a Red.

 My allegiance for many years was to the Marlboro.
 We could pick them up at the mall, or the bowling alley, or really about anywhere.
 They were easy to ask for.
 Nothing would trip you up faster with the little old ladies working the register than to ask for the wrong type of cigarette.
 You had to ask for it like you meant it, or tell them they were for your mother.
 Either way, mess it up, and they’d deny you.
-This was the early 80’s and no one really gave too much of a care about kids smoking.
+This was the early 80’s and no one really gave much of a care about kids smoking.
 We smoked IN THE MALL.
 Sometimes I simply forget that people smoked EVERYWHERE.
 If you went to the mall on any given weekday, you’d find a handful of kids in the food court, or inside Aladdin’s Castle chain-smoking away while ditching school.
+Feeding quarters into the Ms. Pac Man with a smoke dangling from your fingers.
 Man, we had it made.

-Eventually I got married. (like 2 years later) and settled down and started having kids.
-I quit cold turkey when I found out I was pregnant with Taylor.
+Two years later I was married, settled down and started having kids.
+I quit cold turkey when I found out I was pregnant with my daughter.
 I never smoked around my kids.
 I’d have a smoke with my sister-in-law at holidays.
 I’d buy a pack if I was going out with my girlfriends.
 I’d have one here and there but not much.
 I had switched to the ultra popular, Virginia Slim Menthols.
 My sister-in-laws smoke of choice.
 It seemed classier for a mom to smoke those over Reds.

 Then one day, I decide to get divorced.
 And my habit started again in earnest.
-I now sit on my porch, smoking.
+I would sit on my porch, smoking.
 A lot.
-As soon as the kids go to bed I sit outside and chain-smoke and drink wine.
+As soon as the kids went to bed I would sit outside and chain-smoke and drink wine.
 I can still feel my eye twitch from my anxiety, while I take a long drag.
 Filling my lungs with blue smoke, exhaling.
 Something to focus on other than my world imploding.
 I would find this to be a pattern that would repeat.
 With each subsequent relationship, and subsequent end to the relationship, I’d find myself, on my front steps.
 Breathing in, breathing out.
-Letting it drift around me, envelope me, my sadness.
+Letting it drift around me, envelope me and my sadness.

-I take a job in radio sales.
-Everyone smokes.
+I took a job in radio sales.
+Everyone smoked.
 You smoke with your co-workers.
 You smoke with your clients.
 It’s the martini of the early 2000’s.
-Its the socially acceptable bonding ritual.
+It’s the socially acceptable bonding ritual.
 Sure you have to go outside to do it, but that’s where you take your break.
 Flirt with the Dj’s, chat up your co-workers, convince your boss that next big sale is right around the corner.